fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 	*Figure 9.1* Only English responses from a specific "Invite Email"

 Be on the lookout for the Green Plus sign in various places.
-It will help you savea lot of time!
+It will help you saves a lot of time!

 Export Report
 ^^^^^^^^^^^^^

-Creating a Report is one thing, which is the perfect starting point for a plethora of possible future options and analytics, but a report can be exported to popular 3rd party applications, such as Microsoft Word, Adobe PDF, Microsoft Excel, and Microsoft Powerpoint.
+Creating a Report is one thing, which is the perfect starting point for a plethora of possible future options and analytics, but a report can be exported to popular 3rd party applications, such as Microsoft Word, Adobe PDF, Microsoft Excel, and Microsoft Power Point.

 .. image:: ../../resources/analyze/export_reports.png
 	:scale: 70%